-If you are a foreign citizen who wants to immigrate to and live in the U.S., you must first get an immigration visa.
-Specific immigration laws and procedures must be followed during the immigration process, and not everyone who applies will be granted a visa to come to the U.S.
+If you are a foreign citizen who wants to immigrate to the US, you'll need to get an immigration visa.
+There are specific immigration laws and procedures that need to be followed during the immigration process, and not everyone who applies will be granted a visa to come to the US.

-Generally, to be eligible for a U.S. immigration visa, you must either be sponsored by a family member who is a U.S. citizen, or by a U.S. employer.
+Generally, to be eligible for a US immigration visa, you must either be sponsored by a US citizen family member, or by a US employer.
 The Diversity Immigrant Visa Program also makes a limited number of permanent resident visas available each year.

 A family-based immigrant can be any one of the following:

-If you plan to use employment as the basis of your immigration visa application, your employer in the U.S must do the following for you:
+If you plan to use employment as the basis of your immigration visa application, your employer in the US must do the following:

-If you are basing an immigration visa application on a family relationship, your relative in the U.S. must submit form I-130 (Petition for Alien Relative).
+If you are basing your immigration visa application on a family relationship, your relative in the US must submit form I-130 (Petition for Alien Relative).
 Once CIS approves the petition, they will send it to the National Visa Center, which will contact you.